NMAI-lab/saviRoomba/README.md

 ```

 ## Running
 Before running the the demo scripts, roscore and savi_ros_bdi.Main need to be running.
 Please see the savi_ros_bdi Readme for instructions.
-It is then recommended that you run the listener first, followed by the talker.
+It is then recommended that you run the packages from this node.
 These will each need to be executed in thir own terminals.
 ```
-$ rosrun savi_ros_py listener.py
-$ rosrun savi_ros_py talker.py
+$ rosrun saviRoomba packageName.py
 ```
 With these scripts running you will see details of the execution print to the terminals.
-Talker prints the messages being sent to ros, savi_ros_bdi will receive these messages and then publish actions to be executed to the actions topic.
-The listener prints these messages to the terminal.